fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 <img src="Fastfoodmap.png" width="600">

 I also created a map of farmers markets to compare access to fresh food.
 This map looks completely different from the fast-food one.
 Many ZIP codes have zero farmers markets, and only a few have more than three.
-It highlights how unevenly farmers markets are distributed compared to the density of fast-food restaurants.
+This demonstrates how unevenly farmers markets are distributed compared to the density of fast-food restaurants.

 <img src="Farmersmarketmap.png" width="600">

-To make the differences easier to connect to specific zip codes, I also created a bar chart of the top 10 ZIP codes with the highest fast-food counts.
+To make the differences easier to connect to specific ZIP codes, I also created a bar chart of the top 10 ZIP codes with the highest fast-food counts.
 ZIP codes such as 10001 and 10036 have more than 400 restaurants each, which is a huge number considering how small a ZIP code area can be.
-This chart helped me identify the most saturated food environments.
+This chart helped me identify the most dense fast-food ZIP codes.

 <img src="Fastfoodbarchart.png" width="600">

 After cleaning the retail food store data, I also created a Fast Food to Grocery Ratio map.
 This is my main visualization for this project.
 Instead of focusing on raw numbers, this map shows how many fast-food restaurants exist for every grocery store in each ZIP code.
 Some neighborhoods have ratios above 200, and a few are above 300 or even 400.
-These neighborhoods are the ones shown in red and represent the most extreme food imbalance.
+These neighborhoods are the ones shown in red/lighter and represent the most extreme food imbalance (based on my data and cleaning process).

 <img src="Ratiomap.png" width="600">

 I then made a bar chart of the top 10 ZIP codes with the highest ratios.
 This chart gives a simple way to see which neighborhoods face the biggest gap in food access.
-ZIP codes such as 10314, 11234, and 10019 stand out as the most extreme cases, where access to full-service grocery stores is very limited compared to the number of fast-food restaurants.
+ZIP codes such as 10314, 11234, and 10019 are the most extreme ones as access to full-service grocery stores is very limited compared to the number of fast-food restaurants.

 <img src="Ratiobarchart.png" width="600">